This Katrina "Frida" is huge, about 3 feet tall, and Donald could not live without it.

 Capula

-Capula is small and LA CANDELARIA, the Studio, Chapel, Gallery of Juan Torres, world-renowned artist, is easy to find.
+Capula is the home of La Candelaria, the Studio, Chapel, Gallery of Juan Torres, world-renowned artist.
 As you enter the gate notice the sculptures around the compound.
 Tucked between them are clever light fixtures, which produce a magical effect at night time.
 The first building on this large property overlooking Capula contains Torres' ceramic workshop, studio, and display room.
 He is currently producing ceramic Katrina dolls and many kinds of animals.
 These high-fired ceramics are meticulously painted and each creation is a work of art.

 LA CANDELARIA, the Studio of JUAN TORRES